 A summer staple, chances are you’ll have watermelon in the house at some point to enjoy in the heat.
 You may even want to break a piece off for your dog to enjoy too, but can dogs safely eat watermelon?

 The answer: Yes, absolutely, 100%!

 Next time you’re chowing down on a slice of watermelon and you catch a glance of persuasive puppy eyes, go ahead and treat them!
 Watermelon is a great treat for dogs in moderation.

-Watermelon is largely made of water, so it’s not just refreshing for you but for your dog as well, especially on a hot summer day or after a rigorous game of fetch.
-There's not much to it other than that, so you don't have to worry about it being fattening for your pup either.
+Watermelon is largely made of water, so it’s refreshing and low in both calories and sugar.
 It does have a ton of vitamins, though!
-It's packed with vitamins A, B6, and C, as well as lycopene, antioxidants, and even some potassium.
-It's a great, natural way for your dog to get some extra nutrients into his diet!
+Packed with vitamins A, B6, and C, as well as lycopene, antioxidants, and even some potassium, it’s a great way for your dog to get some extra nutrients.